Get alerts of updates about «Monkeypox outbreaks in Europe»

 News

-The European Centre for Disease Control (ECDC) is reporting cases of monkeypox in several European countries.
+The European Centre for Disease Control (ECDC) is reporting cases of mpox in several European countries.
 The Norwegian Institute of Public Health is monitoring the situation closely.

 This news article is older than 30 days and the information may be outdated